Team DCA

 Craig holds a Bachelor of Computing(CompSc) from Monash University, a Masters of Project Management from RMIT University and a Masters of Business Administration (MBA) from Melbourne Business School.
 Craig lives in Canberra with his husband, Adrian.

-Annie is currently the Acting Director of NSW Treasury’s Women’s Economic Outcomes Team, where she is responsible for providing specialist advice, developing strategic policy initiatives, and collaborating across government to improve women’s economic outcomes.
+Annie (she/her) is currently the Acting Director of NSW Treasury’s Women’s Economic Outcomes Team, where she is responsible for providing specialist advice, developing strategic policy initiatives, and collaborating across government to improve women’s economic outcomes.

 In 2022, Annie led the drafting of New South Wales’ inaugural gender budget statement, the Women’s Opportunity Statement, which followed the NSW Government’s Women’s Economic Opportunities Review.
 Annie also oversaw NSW Treasury’s First Nations Expenditure and Outcomes Budgeting reports, and has been Co-Chair of NSW Treasury’s Diversity, Inclusion and Belonging Network since 2021.